The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Implications for the Galaxy--Halo Connection

 \subsection{Implications}

 Before we discuss the implications of the bright-end tension noted above, we emphasize several caveats associated with our current predictions.
 The satellite model we employed has specifically been fit to the MW satellite population; thus, our predictions for subhalo and satellite galaxy disruption do not account for the varying masses, morphological properties, and host halo density profiles of SAGA host galaxies relative to the MW.
-In addition, we have not included ``orphan'' satellites in the model, nor have we explored exactly how our predictions depend on galaxy--halo connection parameters within the region of parameter space allowed by the MW satellite population.
+In addition, we have not included ``orphan'' satellites in the model\footnote{In $N$-body simulations, a dark matter subhalo may be disrupted by tidal stripping earlier than in reality due to the lack of concentrated baryonic content or spurious numerical effects.
+Modeling this effect is commonly referred to as including ``orphan'' satellites.}, nor have we explored exactly how our predictions depend on galaxy--halo connection parameters within the region of parameter space allowed by the MW satellite population.

 Nonetheless, the potential bright-end discrepancy is reminiscent of similar tensions noted for Local Volume field \citep{Neuzil191204307} and satellite \citep{Carlsten200602443} galaxies when compared with models that differ from ours in detail, hinting at a more systematic issue that may exist in various theoretical predictions, including those from hydrodynamical simulations.
-The flexibility of our model allows us to quantify the possible sources of the tension and to study potential solutions.
-We therefore briefly describe possible solutions in the context of our model, leaving a more thorough investigation to future work:
+The flexibility of our model allows us to quantify the possible sources of the tension and study potential solutions.
+We therefore briefly describe possible solutions in the context of our model, leaving a more thorough investigation to future work.